 Do not spread your personal information.
 The quizzes above can look like something peaceful, and you may be interested in their prizes.
 However, think twice before sharing the information which will be used to make money - they are just exploiting you.

 Use a spam filter.
 This feature of your mailbox will spare lots of your nerve cells.
-And you definitely need it enabled if you clean up the rubble in your inbox every day.
-Yes, sometimes an expected letter ends up in the spam folder, but it happens extremely rarely, compared to when dangerous and annoying messages miss your inbox.
+And you need it enabled if you clean up the rubble in your inbox daily.
+Yes, sometimes an expected letter ends up in the spam folder, but it happens extremely rarely compared to when dangerous and annoying messages miss your inbox.

 Ultimate counteraction method for any form of phishing on the computer is anti-malware software.
-Of course, it is important to note that not each security tool will fit you - the best protection is guaranteed by programs that have an online protection function.
+Of course, it is important to note that not each security tool will fit you - programs with an online protection function guarantee the best protection.
 That feature enables the website filter, which forbids the loading of malevolent counterfeits of popular pages.
 GridinSoft Anti-Malware may offer you such a function.
 Moreover, it is also able to get rid of the virus that helps the fraudsters to fool you.

 Frequently Asked Questions